reichjustin/scala-sqs/README.md

 This is a work in progress as I learn Scala and interacting with AWS.

-This will connect, create a SQS queue and send it a message based on what you input
+This will use the RxScala Observable interval to pull a AWS SQS queue for messages and then persist them to mongo